What is Project Management Organizational Structure?

 A few advantages of projectized project management organizational structure are as follows:

-• A clear line of authority.
+• Clear line of authority.

-• Strong communication with a single reporting system.
+• Strong communication with single reporting system.

-• Flexibility in trade-offs and decision-making.
+• Flexibility in trade-offs and decision making.

-• Fast decision-making.
+• Fast decision making.

 II.
 DISADVANTAGES OF PROJECTIZED STRUCTURE: